saphjra/PoTeC_depencency_trees_correction/stimuli/ANNOTATION.md

 ### Dependency Trees
-In addition to the word tags, we provide dependency trees for all of the texts.
+In addition to the word tags, we provide dependency trees for all the texts.
 The trees were created with spacy's [Dependency Parser](https://spacy.io/api/dependencyparser) based on [Tiger2Dep](https://www.ims.uni-stuttgart.de/forschung/ressourcen/werkzeuge/tiger2dep/).
 The trees are provided as a list of tuples, where the tuples contain the word, PoS-tag and the dependency relation to the head of the word.

 > `uncorrected_dependency_trees.tsv`